 Graduates include Sir Anthony Hopkins and Ruth Jones.
 If you are anywhere near Cardiff or consider the idea of living in Wales, this drama school could be a very good option and will shine on your Curriculum.

-Royal Conservatoire of Scotland, Glasgow
+Royal Conservatoire of Scotland - Glasgow, Scotland.

 Located in Scotland, RCS (formally RSAMD for Royal Scottish Academy of Music and Drama) is a solid drama school founded as long ago as 1847.
 Prince Charles is currently a patron of the Academy, helping to maintain a school’s place as a vibrant conservatoire.